daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---
-title: "Solving a Partnership Restructuring Problem with a Markov Model."
+title: "Solving a Partnership Restructuring Problem with a Search Model."
 date: 2021-04-20T21:22:42-07:00
 katex: true
 markup: "mmark"
 ---

-## Solving a Partnership Restructuring Problem with a Markov Model.
+## Solving a Partnership Restructuring Problem with a Search Model.

 ---